leoli-dev/family-asset-tracker/README.md

 npm run dev
 ```

-Visit the printed localhost URL to use the app.
-The app runs fully client-side; no additional services are required.
+Open the printed localhost URL.
+No servers or services are required; data stays in your browser.

-### Install on Mobile
+### Install on Mobile (PWA)
 - Open https://family-asset-tracker.vercel.app/ in Safari (iOS) or Chrome (Android).
-- Use **Add to Home Screen**; launch from the icon for a full-screen app shell.
+- Use **Add to Home Screen**; launch from the icon for a standalone app shell with the stored icons/logo.

 ## Build for Production
 ```bash
 npm run build
 npm run preview   # optional local preview
 ```
-Static assets are emitted to `dist/`.
+Static assets emit to `dist/`.

 ## Data & Demo Mode
 - First load defaults to demo mode.
-Exit demo from **Settings → Exit Demo & Clear Data** to start with an empty ledger.
+Exit via **Settings → Exit Demo & Clear Data** to start fresh.
 - Personal records persist in `localStorage` keys prefixed with `fat_`.
-- Exports are CSV (for Excel/Sheets) and JSON (backup/restore).
-Restoring a JSON file overwrites current data after confirmation.
+- CSV exports support spreadsheets; JSON backup/restore includes records, accounts, categories, and owners.

 ## Tech Stack
 - React 19, Vite, TypeScript